jonlpersson/ed-latimore/site/_posts/2017-05-03-how-to-be-more-confident-12-ways-that-work.md

 ## 8\.
 Use negative thoughts to your advantage

 If you need to channel negative thoughts like vanity or arrogance to act, then so be it.
-The only difference between the hateful critic and and an intense rival is often how they chose to respond to these feelings.
+The only difference between a hateful critic and an intense rival is often how they chose to respond to these feelings.
 When I feared talking to girls during the day, I made myself act by not caring what people thought.

 When I realized that a lot of my friends were just as scared, I made myself act.
 I did this because I thought I was better than them.
 Whether this is true or not is irrelevant.
 All that matters is that I took action.
 The action got me results.